-Timers are classes keeping track of time passing the value to the effect's draw methods.
+Timers are classes keeping track of time passing these time values to the effect's draw methods.
 We should assume that time can move in any direction at any speed.
 Time is always reported as a float in seconds.

 The default timer if not specified in settings: